milt0r/MipSDK-File-Razor-Sample/README.md

 This project framework provides the following features:

-* Demonstrates labeling a file on download.
+* Labeling a file on download.
-* Demonstrates performing `isProtected()` and `AccessCheck` then generating a decrypted file for upload.
+* Performing `isProtected()` and `AccessCheck` then generating a decrypted file for upload.
+* Uploading and removing protection from a file.
+* Applying protection to a file on download.

 ## Getting Started